By starting a support group, you’ll be helping out many people, including yourself!

 An important thing to remember:

 I was in your position just six months after being diagnosed.
-As far as rewards, there isn’t anything in my eyes that could be as rewarding than working to set up and maintain a Klinefelter Syndrome/XXY support group.
+Regarding rewards, nothing in my eyes could be as rewarding as working on setting up and maintaining a Klinefelter Syndrome/XXY support group.

 The reason I initially set up a group was for selfish reasons.
 I initially needed support for myself.
-But once I started and saw all of the good that came out of it all of the positive feedback and all of the help and benefits that others were gaining from this, I knew I had to continue.
+But once I started and saw all of the good that came out of it, positive feedback, and the help and benefits that others were gaining, I knew I had to continue.

-I mentioned about the passion and drive earlier in the above table as being things you should consider and will need when starting a support group.
+I mentioned passion and drive earlier in the above table as being things you should consider and will need when starting a support group.
 They make it a lot easier to continue working on the group.
-The reason I do this is the passion and the drive.
-Initially, I started the group for a selfish reason – for myself because I needed support.
-But the real reason I have concluded is for all of you who need a friend who has Klinefelter Syndrome/XXY and someone to talk to and tell them that it is okay and they no longer have to feel alone.
+The reason I do this is passion and drive.
+Initially, I started the group for a selfish reason: I needed support.
+But the real reason I have concluded is for all of you who need a friend with Klinefelter Syndrome/XXY and someone to talk to and tell them that it is okay and they no longer have to feel alone.

-I’m going to end here because I could talk all day about Klinefelter Syndrome, the support group, and so on.
-By starting a support group, you’ll be helping out a lot of people, including your son and/or yourself.
+I will end here because I could talk all day about Klinefelter Syndrome, the support group, etc. By starting a support group, you’ll be helping out many people, including your son and/or yourself.
 If you have any questions, you are welcome to email me.